SoCalledChristian/socalledchristian.github.io/cheat-sheets/two-pauls.md

 title: One Lord, One Faith, Two Pauls
 ---

 Who's your favorite apostle?
-Most people would say it's Paul.
-If that's your answer, then *which* Paul is your favorite?
+If you said Paul, then *which* Paul is your favorite?
 The one in Acts, or the one who wrote the letters?
 If that follow-up question doesn't make sense, then consider these others:

 - Is Acts mostly a rehash of Paul's letters?<br><br>
 - How strong was the friendship between Paul and Peter?<br><br>